-This course will examine and critique gender issues in developing nations and international efforts to address these concerns fromt he 1970's to present w/ particular emphasis on the context of women.
-Includes formal and non-formal educaiton of women, cultural differnces affecting life opportunities, rural vs. urban issues, politics, social class influences, international movements and organizations and efforts to empower girls and women to advance their lives within the context of gendered social roles.
-Will interact directly with individuals in the field via video- conferencing and other electronic communication.
-Assessment will center on a guided project and experience specific to individual student interests.
-GS 490.103 is cross listed w/ EDF 490.101.
-Credit cannot be recieved for both GS 490.103 and EDF 490.101.
+This course will examine and critique gender issues in developing national and international efforts to address these concerns from the 1970’s to the present with particular emphasis on the context of women.
+Includes formal and non-formal education of women, cultural difference affecting life opportunities, rural vs urban issues, politics, social class influences, international movements and organization and efforts to empower girls and women to advance their lives within the context of gendered social roles.

 AFR 101 Intro African-American Studies (Kern Jackson)

 An interdisciplinary investigation of the origins, experiences, conditions, accomplishments and contributions of people of African ancestry in the United States.

 An interdisciplinary exploration of issues related to interactions between diverse groups in teams, communities, and organizations.
 Reviews research from a variety of disciplines, introduces the history and law of equal opportunity in the U.S., and examines the costs and benefits of diversity.
 Topics include prejudice, stereotyping, affirmative action, barriers to mobility, discrimination, marginalization, mentoring, cooperative teamwork, and international issues.

 CJ 372 Gender & Criminal Justice (Corina Schulze)